 Emily Farella | Service Chair & Treasurer

 From wonderful Long Island, NY, Emily is the middle child of three girls.
 She is a graduate from Kellenberg Memorial High School and is currently a dual major in Mechanical Engineering and Design, Innovation and Society here at RPI.
 Emily has been an active member in her home parish, St. Barnabas the Apostle, her whole life.
 She enjoys all aspects of the Newman Catholic Fellowship, especially the great sense of community.
 Outside of Newman, Emily is a member of the Marketing, Advertising, & Publicity (MAP) Committee and UPAC.

 Mechanical Engineering, 2015

-Tina Gilliland was born and raised in the small town Cazenovia, NY and is a proud of alumna of Cazenovia High School.
+Tina was born and raised in the small town Cazenovia, NY and is a proud of alumna of Cazenovia High School.
 As a lifetime parishioner, Christina calls St. James Catholic Church her hometown parish.
+For the past three years, Newman has been and remains an essential part of Tina's collegiate life.
 Tina enjoys the Newman tradition of Sunday dinners where friendships are formed and faith is shared.
-Outside of Newman, Tina is the Facilities & Services Committee Chair for the Student Senate and the Vice President for Marketing for the Red & White Student Alumni Organization.
-She is also a member of the Professional Leadership Program, Tau Beta Pi, Pi Tau Sigma, and the Society of Women Engineers, and Circle K.
+Outside of Newman, Tina is a Class of 2015 Senator the Senate Facilities & Services Committee Chair.
+Tina is also a member of the Red & White Student Alumni Organization, the Professional Leadership Program, Tau Beta Pi, Pi Tau Sigma, and the Society of Women Engineers.

 Shannon Barra | Meetings Chair